Miss Gloria’s Garden

 The purpose of People for Public Art is to fund, create, and document works of public art for the City of New Orleans and beyond.
 We are artist-run and community-informed.
 We use this platform to create works of art that reflect the stories of the people.
 We believe that public artwork should be anchored by social justice, and preserve narratives that are in danger of being silenced.

-Students at People for Public Art
+Partnering with People for Public Art

 In The News